seankhliao/mono/src/index.md

 ##### _12022-11-15_ Nina Nesbitt

+With LonelyTwin and Katelyn Tarver

 It counts as pop (I think), but it's slower than I expected.
 Not bad, but not amazing either.

 ##### _12022-11-10_ renforshort

+With Valencia Grace

 Such an exciting little show.
 Not sure what I was expecting but this was fun and energetic and actually knew most of the songs.